Pages

 Especially when I am watering.

 While I'm sprinkling, I wash out and refill several containers that I have set out for the birds, squirrels and anyone passing through that needs a drink.
 I have seen squirrels lying on their tummy's and drinking quite a bit.
 Good to know that I'm providing water for them in hot weather.
 I also enjoy birds taking baths in the containers I have set about.
 They are not deep, and I put a brick in the middle so that no one will have a problem in the water.
+We have a big, beautiful pond but the containers of water on our decks seem to be more of an attraction.
+Probably because they are near the seed feeders and the water is cleaner, cooler than the pond water.
+Anyway, I love that they come up close so that we can see them drinking, bathing and just enjoying the water.

 I don't know if the watering does more for my garden plants or more for me - it always leaves me with a satisfying, full feeling.